pteja1021/puntos/README.md

-# Create a sample README content for the "puntos" project
-readme_content = """
 # Puntos 🎉

 Puntos is a full-stack peer recognition platform built to foster a culture of appreciation in teams and organizations.
 Employees can give and receive 'Puntos' to celebrate achievements, acknowledge effort, and promote positivity in the workplace.